cllopes/reactathon/material/2_react/2_jsx/readme.md

 ## Attributes with JSX

-Attributes on built in DOM elements can be specified in JSX, literals shuld be wrapped in quotes and expressions wrapped in curly backets
+Attributes on built in DOM elements can be specified in JSX, literals should be wrapped in quotes and expressions wrapped in curly backets

 ```javascript 1.8
 <div tabIndex='0'></div>;